-Transition Tiles

-To use this mechanism, the user provides a set of tiles that explicitly describe the transition between material families (see Figure 11).
+Transition Tiles $material [i+1,i+1] \rightarrow for the set of tiles that explicitly describe the transition between material families (see Figure 11).
 These new tiles are treated as usual: A new material is defined to access these transition tiles.
-The transition tiles block checks if a transition is needed and then chooses the right transition tile.
+The transition tiles block$

 To achieve this task, we rely on an idea used in games: The transition tile is chosen by looking at the material of the neighboring cells.
-A transition texture dealing with m families of materials therefore contains m^4 transition tiles in 2D (including the m plain tiles). (there are 16 combinations for a 2×2 neighborhood in 2D, including the 2 ones corresponding to 'material family one only' and 'material family two only').
+A transition texture dealing with m families of materials therefore contains $m^4$ transition tiles in 2D (including the m plain tiles). (there are 16 combinations for a $2 \times 2$ neighborhood in 2D, including the 2 ones corresponding to 'material family one only' and 'material family two only').
 The transition tile index is built by combining the material families indices on a logical basis (see Figure 11).
 If plain tiles are selected (the four neighbors are equal)